Taxus brevifolia: Taxus brevifolia var. reptaneta

 Unlike the typical variety, thicket yew grows in abundance on open sunny avalanche shoots or ravines as well as in the forest understory.
 It also occurs along forest margins.
 In northwestern Montana, a variant of the thicket yew does not ascend upwards; rather, it remains along the ground.
-This is probably the ancestral form; the upright form with branches along the upper side would be the expected growth pattern that might evolve from one with stems that strictly creep along the ground since branches can only arise from the upper surface.
+This is probably the ancestral form; the upright form with branches along the upper side would be the expected growth pattern that might evolve from one with stems that strictly creep along the ground, since branches can only arise from the upper surface.

 T. brevifolia var. reptaneta has been described as synonymous with typical yew (var. brevifolia).
 Though the two varieties may be genetically distinct, some botanists only use this taxon to describe different geographical ranges.
 For example, T. mairei var. speciosa, which occurs with the typical variety in southern China in 10 of 13 provinces, was rejected for the lack of a "geographic reason" for recognition though it appears genetically distinct.
 T. brevifolia var. reptaneta has also been proposed to be elevated to a subspecies, despite that rank being used to define geographically separated groups of T. baccata.
 (Note: Further, one recommendation strongly discourages taxonomists from "elevating a 'variety' to a 'subspecies' unless there is sufficient scientific evidence to warrant such an elevation," and that "it is crucial to provide continuity.")

 Taxus brevifolia var. polychaeta

 Typical T. brevifolia, like most species in the genus, usually produces a single ovule on a complex scaly shoot, composed of a primary shoot and a secondary short shoot.
-To the casual observer they appear as one funnelform shoot with an ovule at the apex.
+To the casual observer, they appear as one funnelform shoot with an ovule at the apex.
 T. brevifolia var. polychaeta differs from var. brevifolia in producing a relatively longer primary shoot with as many five secondary shoots.
 The epithet, polychaeta, is in reference to the primary shoot resembling a polychaete worm; hence, its common name 'worm cone yew'.
 Variety polychaeta appears to be relatively rare.
 It may have been extirpated from the type locality—around Mud Bay near Olympia, Washington—as a result of urban expansion.
 It is also known from Northern Idaho and Sonoma County, California.

-As in the case with thicket yew, worm yew has been indicated to be the same as the typical variety, but again there are no specific studies to support this conclusion.
-The authority of thicket yew and worm cone yew has been involved in the study of Taxus for 25 years at the time the varieties were described.
+As in the case with thicket yew, worm yew has been reported to be the same as the typical variety; however, there are no specific studies to support this conclusion.
+The authority of the thicket yew and worm cone yew has been involved in the study of Taxus for 25 years at the time the varieties were described.